 Days 4-6- Documentary La cosecha – Modern day challenges with migrant farm workers

-Finally, we end the unit by making connections to modern day farm workers with the powerful documentary La cosecha.
+Finally, we end the unit by making connections to modern-day farm workers with the powerful documentary La cosecha.
 I use this movie guide to introduce key vocabulary, check for understanding, and for speaking and writing assessments.
-Kids tell their tales about moving cross country as they follow the harvests.
+In the documentary, kids tell their tales about moving cross country as they follow the harvests.
 My students empathize with the struggles of changing schools so often in combination with the difficult work.
 We finish the unit with either a speaking or writing assessment.
+These additional resources about modern-day challenges for migrant workers bring the work of Chavez and Huerta into perspective.

-Wouldn’t you love to teach your students about Chávez and Huerta but also challenge your students to think about how the topics they fought for are still relevant today?
-Check out this 1 week curriculum bundle for Hispanic Heritage Month.
+I love the beautiful diversity within the Latino cultures and the influence of Hispanic Americans in both our past and present is undeniable.
+So it makes it hard to pick which Latin Americans to focus on during Hispanic Heritage Month!
+But this is the perfect time to teach your students about Chávez and Huerta, two of the most famous figures in American Latino history, AND also challenge your students to think about how the topics they fought for are still relevant today!
+Check out this 1-week curriculum bundle for Hispanic Heritage Month.
 Your Spanish students will be engaged and ready to learn more about migrant farm workers and their rights.
 This is a powerful way of teaching them Spanish and also encouraging global citizenship.
+Love these ideas?
+Share them with your fellow Spanish teachers!

 No Comments